C191068/Ali_Khatami_Lottery5/README.md

 this all programmatically and automatically trigger picking up of random winner based on some time interval <br>

-without us having interact with it <br>
+without us having interact with it and in a deentralized contract  <br>